AkshitTayade/Rocket-Prelaunch-Status-Check/README.md

 ### 2. Training and Testing split

 * Now that our data is completely processed, split it into 75-25% format.
 75% for training and rest for testing.

+### 3. Model Training & Predictions

+The process of dividing the datasets into different categories or groups by adding labels is called Classification method.
+The classification methods used are:
+*	Random Forest ( accuracy = 98.33 )
+*	KNN ( accuracy = 91.0 )

+As RandomForest has given us the best result, we can even test it using user’s input.